 Use Row Covers

-Row covers can raise temperatures by as much as 4 degrees, according to Garden Making.
-They provide a thermal buffer as long as they don’t touch the plants.
+Row covers can raise temperatures by as much as four degrees.
+They provide a thermal buffer, as long as they don’t touch the plants.
 You can leave them on during the day, since they allow the sun, water and air to permeate.

 Use Polytunnels

-Garden Making says that polytunnels act the same way as row covers.
-However, you can stretch the plastic over hoops so that it doesn’t touch the plants.
+Polytunnels act the same way as row covers.
+However, you can stretch the plastic over hoops so it doesn’t touch the plants.
 You need to open the sides during the day so that air can circulate, otherwise the high temperatures and humidity can cause disease.

 Use Cloches

-Cloches are like mini-greenhouses for small, individual plants.
-Garden Making says you can buy ones made of glass.
-You can also cut the bottoms off plastic bottles and use these bottles to cover the plants with.
-However, you should remove them in the morning.
+Cloches are like mini greenhouses for small, individual plants.
+You can buy ones made of glass, or DIY your own by cutting the bottoms off plastic bottles and use them to cover the plants.
+Just be sure to remove them in the morning.

 Shade Newly Planted Evergreens

-The Manitoba Co-operator says that strong winter sunshine can damage newly planted evergreens.
+Strong winter sunshine can also damage newly planted evergreens.
 It causes desiccation because the root zone is frozen and the plants can’t replace the moisture that they lose.
-To protect them, erect a burlap screen on the south and west sides.
+To protect them, use a burlap screen on the south and west sides.
 A sturdier barrier on the north side will help protect them from wind.

 HGTV your inbox.